Philadelphia Attorney for College Academic Hearings

 If law enforcement and prosecutors become involved in the investigation, and formal charges are filed against the student, he or she can face far graver consequences – particularly if he or she is 18 or older, or the charge is exceptionally serious.
 The penalties for a criminal offense depend largely on whether the crime is a first degree felony, second degree felony, third degree felony, first degree misdemeanor, second degree misdemeanor, third degree misdemeanor, or summary offense.
 Depending on the severity of the charges, the student’s age and history, and other factors, criminal penalties may include fines and restitution, mandatory community service, probation, and even incarceration in jail or prison.
 Moreover, there are certain allegations which will cause a juvenile to be charged and tried as an adult.

 Parents and students should keep in mind that each educational institution has its own system and process for handling student violations.
 For example, if a student at Drexel is reported, he or she will generally receive a Notice of Charge letter, at which point the student must respond to a designated Conduct Officer.
 As Drexel University’s website cautions, “Failing to respond to the meeting request may result in a decision made without your participation.
 A HOLD may also be placed on your Banner account which will prevent you from getting grades, registering for classes, and graduating.”
-It is crucial to hire a defense attorney who understands the procedures and regulations used at your son or daughter’s school.
+It is crucial to hire a Philadelphia academic hearing attorney who understands the procedures and regulations used at your son or daughter’s school.

 The Law Offices of Lloyd Long represents students in academic disciplinary hearings at UPenn, Drexel, Temple, La Salle, SJU, CCP, Thomas Jefferson University, the Pennsylvania Academy of Fine Arts (PAFA), University of the Arts (UArts), University of the Sciences (USciences), Chestnut Hill College, Moore College of Art and Design, Gratz College, Pierce College, Holy Family University, Bryn Mawr College, Villanova University, and other institutions of higher learning.